pmgl/starblast-modding/README.md

 ```
 A second, optional parameter allows you to choose which one of the instructor characters will talk to the player.
 Example:
 ```
-> ship.instructorSays("Here is your report commander","Maria")
+> ship.instructorSays("Here is your report, Commander","Maria")
 > █
 ```
 #### Available characters